What can dogs not eat? We separate the facts from the myths so you can have peace of mind.

 What to do if your dog likes eating something toxic or poisonous items

-If you are reading this and feeling a little fed up on your Labrador’s behalf, then don’t worry for his sake.
+If you are reading this and feeling a little fed up on your dog’s behalf, then don’t worry for his sake.

-Labs are well known for being greedy dogs, but this doesn’t mean that they are not getting everything they need from their meals.
+Labradors are well known for being greedy dogs.
+This doesn’t mean that they are not getting everything they need from their meals.
 Dogs don’t need treats to stay happy.

-However, you can still give him some as long as you are careful and provide him with items that are either produced specifically for dogs, or you know for certain will do him no harm.
+You can still give him treats as long as you are careful.
+Provide him with items that are either produced specifically for dogs, or you know for certain will do him no harm.

 If you want his diet to be wider and more interesting, you could even consider switching to raw food.